How can psychotherapy help you with grief?

 By mourning, we react to the loss and death of a loved one, which is undoubtedly the most painful loss.
 Our ancestors were wise, they did not push death beyond the walls of the hospital, but its acceptance was part of everyday life.
 They lived together, surrounded by a wider family or community, and gave their rituals a safe framework for parting.
 We can also lose home, a beloved animal, health or social status.
 These are all crises, and also a natural part of life.
 If we learn to say goodbye, then we can also welcome and look forward to everything that comes to our life afterwards.

-Mourning is a person’s reaction to loss.
-Emotionally, we experience it as melancholy, which manifests itself on various levels from sadness to grief or despair.
-Our minds, on the other hand, find themselves in chaos and confusion.
-Memories of a lost object appear intensely.
-Some ventilate their loss by crying, others retreat into seclusion, with the exception of manifestations of aggression.
-Mourning may be accompanied by sleep disorders, a change in appetite, or a temporary escape with the use of alcohol or inflamed spirituality (in an effort to find an explanation).
-Everyone experiences mourning very differentlyy, what unites us is that it will paralyze our lives for a while and affect us in terms of experience, behavior and thinking.
+Grief is an individual's reaction to loss.
+Emotionally, we experience melancholy, which can range from sadness to grief or despair.
+In contrast, our thoughts are in a state of disorder and confusion.
+Memories of a lost object appear vividly.
+Some people express their grief by sobbing, while others withdraw inside themselves, with the exception of violent outbursts.
+Mourning may be followed by sleep disturbances, a change in appetite, or a temporary escape via drink or heightened spirituality.
+Everyone has a unique experience with sorrow; what unites us is that it will immobilize our life for a time and have an impact on our experiences, conduct, and thinking.

 How to cope with the death of a loved one?